TAIsRich/chuwa4.1ShortQuestions/shortQuestions_04.md

 4. **Which DI Injection is better way to use?**

    Constructor injection is better way to use, because it makes code more robust.
-It allows us to create immutable objects, preventing `NullPointerException`s and other errors.
+It allows us to create immutable objects, preventing ```NullPointerException``` and other errors.